shmiitg/Amazon-Price-Drop-Notifier-Extension/README.md

 # What login/signup info is required ?

-- User has to feed their email address(should a legit one as emails will be sent to that address) and password
+- User has to feed their email address(should be a legit one as emails will be sent to that address) and password

 # Will it work for any other Ecommerce Website ?